 It is very important to burn the correct fuels on your solid fuel appliance.
-Using the right fuel will help keep your fire and chimney good condition and you’ll get the most efficient use from it.
+Using the right fuel will help keep your fire and chimney in a good, efficient condition.

-The chimney liner fitted must be suitable for the fuel you want to burn or the fuel must be suitable for the existing liner.
+The chimney liner and fuel must be suitable for each other.
 Using the wrong type of fuel on a liner will reduce the life of the liner considerably due to increased corrosion.
 This can create a dangerous situation.

-If burning wood it must be dry , about 20% or less.
-Burning wet wood produces poor heat, much more pollution and can block the chimney.
+If burning wood it must be dry, about 20 per cent or less.
+Burning wet wood produces poor heat, more pollution and can block the chimney.
 The risk of chimney fire will also increase.

-Beware of the word “seasoning”.
+Beware also of the phrase, ‘seasoned wood’ if used in marketing by a supplier.
+The key factor is the moisture content (as above, it must be 20 per cent or less) not the seasoned factor.
 You can buy logs from many sources but the moisture content is often too high for modern efficient appliances.

 Wood storage is very important.
 It’s best kept in a dry store with good ventilation allowing air to get round it.
-Correctly stacked logs will continue to lose internal moisture even if they are rained on from time to time.
-That said, the best store will be under some sort of shelter that keeps the rain off and allows plenty of air to circulate.
+Correctly stacked logs will continue to lose internal moisture even if they are rained on from time-to-time.
+That said, the best store will be under a shelter that keeps the rain off and allows plenty of air to circulate.